 Primarily, in spite of her job as a teacher and her role as a Councillor, Sharon is a typically family orientated mum.
 She plays a full and active part in Parent-Teachers Association events at schools within the Borough, invigilates at exams at Beth's former school and is of course the 'mum taxi', but above all she talks warmly about her family life: "My heart and roots are in my home with my family, although I know and appreciate that will definitely have to take a back seat for the next 12 months."

 Sharon has a very personal reason to support her chosen charities for 2013/4, the Diabetic Paediatrics Unit at Queen Mary's Hospital Sidcup and Carers Support (Bexley).
 Her daughter Tori, who is currently a pupil at Townley Grammar School, was diagnosed with Type 1 Diabetes in 2007 and the whole family continues to learn how life changes when that illness has been diagnosed in someone you love and care for.
 Sharon and Don have been clearly impressed and moved by the work undertaken by the Diabetic Paediatrics Unit at Sidcup and their aim is to raise the profile and raise much needed funds to support the children in their care.
 Sharon is also aware of the role of Carers within our community.
 She says: "Almost every family has to care for someone at some point in their lives and we need to support and help some of the most vulnerable people in our Borough.
 Carers Support Bexley is a wonderful organisation, as are many others in Bexley and we will work hard for them and the Diabetic Paediatrics Unit this year."
-For details of fundraising events during the year, please see the link in the top right column.
+For details of fundraising events during the year, please see the pdf under related downloads.